tungolra/react-node-courses/Advanced_NodeJS_Pt2/notes.md

     - cloud services like aws, heroku, cloudflare, azure have tools that manage clusters baked into environment

 ### Database Scaling
+- quickly use a database <code>npm i node-localstorage</code>
+- when to use sharding:
+    - too much data
+    - more write operations than the server can handle
+    - when you experience slow performance
+- each database has own tools/patterns for partitioning database
 ### Microservices